OpenRepeater/scripts/README.md

 2. Write the IMG file that you downloaded to your SD card.
 (Instructions: [Windows](https://openrepeater.com/knowledgebase/topic/writing-img-file-on-windows) | [Mac](https://openrepeater.com/knowledgebase/topic/writing-img-file-on-a-mac))

-3. With the card still mounted on your computer, create an empty text file and save it to the *"boot"* partition of the SD card as "**ssh**" (without an extension). *This will partially enable SSH for the default "pi" user so that it may be used to enable SSH fully for the root user below.*

 4. Insert the SD card in the Pi and boot it up.

-5. For now, log into the Pi using the default username and password.
-For Raspbian: **pi/raspberry**

-6. Enable SSH
-	* &#35; **`sudo systemctl enable ssh`**
-	* &#35; **`sudo systemctl start ssh`**
-7. Setup Root Password
-	* &#35; **`sudo passwd root`**
-	* Note: if you are creating a new image for a public build, use the password *OpenRepeater* as the default as that is what is documented in the ORP knowledge base, otherwise set this to something secure.
-8. Enable Root on Raspbian for SSH
-	* &#35; **`sudo nano /etc/ssh/sshd_config`**
-	* Then find the entry in the Authentication section of the file that says `#PermitRootLogin ...` and change it's value to `PermitRootLogin yes` and make sure the line is uncommented, save and exit the file.
-9. Restart SSH
-	* &#35; **`sudo systemctl restart ssh`**
-	* You can now log out as the "pi" user and log back in as "root" user.
-Note when you run the script below, the "pi" user will be removed for security reasons.

-10. **IMPORTANT: Expand File System.** This is a must as most distro images are compacted.
-If the file system is not expand it is very likely that you will run out of disk space on the partition in the middle of the build process.
-See minimum SD card requirements above.
-For instructions on how to expand the file system, read this [knowledge base article](https://openrepeater.com/knowledgebase/topic/expanding-the-file-system).

 #### How to Use:
 * Change to the root folder